Updated April 20, 2023

 Users can subscribe to a monthly plan of $1.99 for 100 GB of storage or pay $9.99 monthly for 1 TB.

 Microsoft’s native cloud storage option OneDrive, formerly known as SkyDrive, comes with 15 GB of free storage.
-OneDrive functions flawlessly with the latest version of Windows and becomes easy to use with desktop apps available for earlier Windows versions as well as for Mac users.
-OneDrive apps for Android, iOS and Windows platforms are also available, making it easy enough to use with an entire range of mobile devices.
+OneDrive functions flawlessly with the latest version of Windows and becomes easy to use with desktop apps available for earlier Windows versions and Mac users.
+OneDrive apps for Android, iOS, and Windows platforms are also available, making it easy to use with various mobile devices.
 To the advantage of avid gamers, there is even a specially designed OneDrive app for Xbox users.

 Those looking to expand the storage size can add 500 MB per referral with a cap of 5GB.

 Paid Subscription Plans:

 For additional storage space, users can pay $2 per month for 65 GB, $4 per month for 200 GB, and $7 per month for 1 TB of storage.
-With the 1 TB plan, users get free access to Office 365 Personal as well.
+With the 1 TB plan, users also get free access to Office 365 Personal.

-For obvious reasons, those heavily using the Microsoft Office Personal and Windows OS, OneDrive deliver greater value in every sense of the word.
-However, users who have moved away from MS Office may not find it a very attractive option.
+For obvious reasons, for those heavily using the Microsoft Office Personal and Windows OS, OneDrive delivers more excellent value in every sense of the word.
+However, users who have moved away from MS Office may not find it attractive.

 4. Apple iCloud Drive:

 Those using an Apple device can make good use of iCloud Drive with its free 5 GB of storage space, and it works just as well with Windows as it does with iOS and OS X devices.
-However, there is no app for using iCloud Drive on Windows phone or Android and Blackberry, thus limiting the access to mostly within the Apple ecosystem of platforms and devices, of course, with the exception of Windows PC.
+However, there is no app for using iCloud Drive on Windows phones or Android and Blackberry, thus limiting access to primarily within the Apple ecosystem of platforms and devices, except Windows PC.